Madjac33/Unity-Cookbook/Chapter 1: Input System Package/README-input-system-package.md

 ```
 10. Next, in your Update function, set the value of moveDirection from playerControls.

-`moveDirection = playerControls.ReadValue<Vector2>();`
+`moveDirection = playerControls.ReadValue<Vector2>();`<br>
 11. Finally, in FixedUpdate, calculate the Rigidbody's velocity using moveDirection and speed.

-`rb.velocity = new Vector2(moveDirection.x * speed * Time.deltaTime, moveDirection.y * speed * Time.deltaTime);`
+`rb.velocity = new Vector2(moveDirection.x * speed * Time.deltaTime, moveDirection.y * speed * Time.deltaTime);`<br>
-12. Now, when you navigate to the Editor and press play, you can move your character using the WASD keys!
+Now, when you navigate to the Editor and press play, you can move your character using the WASD keys!
 What if you wanted to give the player the option of using the arrow keys to move as well?
 What about a joystick on a controller?

-13. Go back to the Movement script in the editor and press the plus sign next to Player Controls.
+12. Go back to the Movement script in the editor and press the plus sign next to Player Controls.
 Add another Up/Down/Left/Right Composite control.
 Follow the same steps you used to bind the WASD keys to the different directions.
 This time, look up and select the arrow keys to map them to the directions.
 Great!
 Now the player can move using the arrow keys.
-14. Add another Up/Down/Left/Right Composite control.
+13. Add another Up/Down/Left/Right Composite control.
 We want to allow the player to move using a controller.
 For each direction, select Left Stick/Direction [GamePad].
 You can now move the player with the left joystick on your controller!
 Your Player Controls variable should look like this.
 <br><img src="Images/FullPlayerControls.png" alt="FullPlayerControls" width="60%">

 ## Resources